videoDAC/streaming-back-end/ROADMAP.md

 All contributions welcome!

+## Containerising

+Various different suggestions here to replace the use of `screen`.

+`screen` was originally chosen for ease of entry - to help anyone get started, without needing to know about more complex solutions.

+Research needs to go into the following potential options:

+- Docker
+- SupervisorD

 ## Access Control

 Currently, any client which has access to the server can stream into it or out of it.